PubInv/general-purpose-alarm-device/Hardware/README.md

 The schematic reflecting the reworks to bring the 15 GPADs build in September 2022 to revision V1.2 is here: [Schematic-GeneralPurposeAlarmDevicePCB-V120220810.pd](Schematic-GeneralPurposeAlarmDevicePCB-V120220810.pd)

 ## PolyVent_SPI_Controller
-Includes KiCad schematic and PCB files for an adapter PCB to fit into PolyVent and provide an SPI (and I2C) interface to other devices.
+Includes KiCad schematic and PCB files for an adapter PCB to fit into PolyVent Main Controller card cage and provide an SPI (and I2C) interface to other devices.
 The SPI interface is for the GPAD.
+KiCad Schematic, PCB and bom documentation for ordering PCBs and PWAs in found in this folder.